JRomIV/cyclistic-case-study/README.md

 #### Cleaning Erroneous Data and Calculating Distance
-Additional data cleaning was conducted to address invalid trips and calculate the distances traveled:
+Additional data cleaning was done to address invalid trips and calculate the distances traveled:

-- **Distance Calculation:** The Haversine formula was applied to calculate the straight-line (Euclidean) distance between start and end points for each ride.
+- **Distance Calculation:** The Haversine formula was used to calculate the straight-line (Euclidean) distance between start and end points for each ride.
 - **Filtering Invalid Trips:** The following were identified as invalid and excluded:
   1. Rides with non-positive durations.
   2. Rides with zero distances lasting 60 seconds or less.